Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 View of a tall palm tree and a white tower next to an MRT train traveling on the elevated tracks at Pasir Ris station on Singapore’s East West Line, with blue sky above.

+At first glance, Pasir Ris looks like an incredibly busy stop with a mall, a bus interchange, and a pretty cool station.
 But a short walk will take you to pleasant little Pasir Ris Town Park — and another ten minutes will get you to the beach!

 Tranquil sandy shoreline lined with palm trees and mangroves at Pasir Ris Beach Park, Singapore, with clear water and distant hills visible across the sea.

-Once you arrive at Pasir Ris Beach Park, you’ll find small stretches of sand, palm trees, and mangroves (all in evidence above).
+Once you arrive at Pasir Ris Park, you’ll find small stretches of sand, palm trees, and mangroves (all in evidence above).
 There’s also a great boardwalk through the mangrove swamp, where you can see an untamed river (a rarity in Singapore) …

 Scenic view of a calm green waterway, Sungei Tampines, surrounded by lush mangrove trees at Pasir Ris Beach Park, Singapore, under a partly cloudy sky.